ark-lang/ark/misc/REFERENCE.md

 * Statically Linked

 # <a name="memorymodel"></a>Memory Model
-Jayfor will use an Objective-C-like memory model, namely **reference counting**.
+Ink will use an Objective-C-like memory model, namely **reference counting**.
 Reference counting is (what we think) a really efficient method to handle memory.
 How it works is, every time memory is allocated, say for a structure in this case, the program will hold a reference to that structure and "increment its